swisspost/design-system/CONTRIBUTING.md

 - The `main` branch is the release branch.
 Changes on this branch should be ready for release.
 Releases can be shipped right after merging or can be accumulated to a set of changes if they belong together.
 - Changes are done on feature-branches based on `main` and merged back into `main`.
-- Older releases live on their `release/x` branch.
+- Older major releases live on their `release/x` branch.
 Fixes for old releases are based and merged back into the release branch.
 - A future major release will live on the `next` branch

 ## Pull requests